Kagamma/evil-script/docs/syntax.md

 ### Self

-- Evil script does not support true OOP.
-Instead, "object instance" containing the callee will pass itself to callee as `self`.
+- Evil Script does not support true OOP.
+Instead, an "object instance" containing the callee will pass itself to the callee as `self`.
-- The main reason for this mechanism instead of true OOP is performance: This way it doesn't require a separate "method reference" type, which typically uses twice the memory (which result in additional memory allocations due to the way script engine keeps data), compared to a normal "function reference".
+- The main reason for this mechanism instead of true OOP is performance: This way, it doesn't require a separate "method reference" type, which typically uses twice the memory (resulting in additional memory allocations due to the way the script engine keeps data), compared to a normal "function reference".
-- Nested functions and/or outside functions can access caller's `self`.
+- Nested functions and/or outside functions can access the caller's `self`.

     ```
     fn obj_create() {